BaroudLab/Pyxidis/README.md

 # FL-Image-Analysis

-This repository contains the main code to reproduce image and data analysis as well as figure pannels from the article "Spatiotemporal dynamics of cytokines expression dictate fetal liver hematopoiesis"
+This repository contains the main code to reproduce image and data analysis as well as figure panels from the article "Spatiotemporal dynamics of cytokines expression dictate fetal liver hematopoiesis"

 # Installation